Indiana University: Regional centers

+Cross-campus schools

-The School of Medicine and the School of Social Work have degree programs running across multiple IU campuses.
-Kelley School of Business, the School of Informatics, Computing, and Engineering, the O'Neil School of Public and Environmental Affairs, and the School of Education have degree programs at both the Indiana University Bloomington (IU Bloomington) and Indiana University–Purdue University Indianapolis (IUPUI) campuses.
-The School of Nursing has degree programs at the IUB, IUPUI, and IU Fort Wayne campuses.
-The Richard M. Fairbanks School of Public Health has degree programs at the IUPUI and IU Fort Wayne campuses.
+The School of Medicine and the School of Social Work each have degree programs running across multiple IU campuses.
+The School of Medicine additionally has degree programs located at non-Indiana University system campuses, including but not limited to Purdue University's main campus in West Lafayette, Indiana State University in Terre Haute, and Ball State University in Muncie.
+The Kelley School of Business, the Luddy School of Informatics, Computing, and Engineering, the O'Neil School of Public and Environmental Affairs, and the School of Education each have degree programs at the IU Bloomington and IU Indianapolis campuses.
+The School of Nursing has degree programs at the IU Bloomington, IU Indianapolis, and IU Fort Wayne campuses.
+The Richard M. Fairbanks School of Public Health has degree programs at the IU Indianapolis and IU Fort Wayne campuses.

 Endowment

-According to the National Association of College and University Business Officers (NACUBO), the value of the endowment of the Indiana University and affiliated foundations in 2016 is over $1.986 billion.
-The annual budget across all campuses totals over $3 Billion.
+According to the National Association of College and University Business Officers (NACUBO), the value of the endowment of the Indiana University and affiliated foundation in 2016 is over $3.820 billion.
+The annual budget across all campuses totals over $4.5 Billion.

 The Indiana University Research and Technology Corporation (IURTC) is a not-for-profit agency that assists IU faculty and researchers in realizing the commercial potential of their discoveries.
 Since 1997, university clients have been responsible for more than 1,800 inventions, nearly 500 patents, and 38 start-up companies.

 In fiscal year 2016, the IURTC was issued 53 U.S. patents and 112 global patents.

+History

+21st century

+In April 2002, thousands of IU students and staff, along with Bloomington residents, rioted across the university campus before merging into adjacent city blocks after the IU men's basketball team lost the NCAA Basketball championship game to the University of Maryland Terrapins.
+Rioters caused extensive damage to university buildings and city businesses, and at least 45 people were arrested during the riot.